isomerpages/nlb-biblioasia/_apr-2007/Money Lending: A Short History.md

 T. J. Newbold, [_Political and Statistical Account of the British Settlements in the Straits of Malacca, Viz.
 Pinang, Malacca, and Singapore: With a History of the Malayan States on the Peninsula of Malacca_](https://eresources.nlb.gov.sg/printheritage/detail/8123f6c8-67a1-48c6-97a6-3357c3bc5966.aspx), vol 1.
 (London: J, Murray, 1839).
 (From BookSG; call no. RRARE 959.5 NEW; microfilm NL5141)

 Yasser Mattar, [_Ethnic Entrepreneurship: Towards an Ecological Perspective_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=10085827) (Singapore: Dept. of Sociology, National University of Singapore, 2000).
-(Call no. RSING q338.04095957 MAT)</div>
+(Call no. RSING q338.04095957 MAT)